carlosrosan/Inspection_webapp/Conuar/conuarenv/conuar_webapp/README.md

-# Nuclear Fuel Rod Inspection System
+# Inspection System Reporting Webapp

-A Django-based web application for managing nuclear fuel rod inspections with photo documentation and quality control.
+A Django-based web application for managing product inspections with photo documentation and quality control.

 ## Features